Property of the Month - March 2014

-Contact us for photographs and details.
-And don't forget if this one's not your ideal that we have another fifty apartments and houses we can send you with up to date prices which you won't see anywhere else.
+We have another twenty nine houses and apartments for sale we can send you with up to date prices which you won't see anywhere else.

 A Complete Residency Service

-As well as offering a first class service in Andorra we also have a UK office and can meet UK clients before they visit, so they can have any questions answered, their residency application papers and bank account details ready to take to the residency office and banks, and be fully informed before visiting if they wish.
+As well as offering a first class service when you visit we have a UK office and can meet clients before they visit, so they can have any questions answered, their residency application papers and bank account details ready and be fully informed.

-Many of our clients are referred to us by recommendation from those who have bought property and personally experienced our friendly helpful advice and professionalism.
+Many of our clients are referred to us by recommendation from those who have bought real estate and personally experienced our friendly helpful advice and professionalism.

-Others have seen Tribune quoted as a source in the media, including the financial media (we were the only property experts who offer Andorra to be invited to show real estate on the flagship BBC financial series The Money Programme when they reported on the available European tax havens).
+Others have seen Tribune quoted as a source in the media, just recently in the New York Times plus the financial media (we were the only property experts who offer Andorra to be invited to show real estate on the flagship BBC financial series The Money Programme when they reported on the available European tax havens).

 Our years of successful experience benefits YOU.
 We are able to help you before, during and after applying for residency.